Caffeine Queen Teacher Logo

 money manipulatives for money skills

-I used a glue gun to attach the plastic coins to the base 10 blocks to give students a visual representation of how the coins relate to each other and to numbers in general.
+By attaching plastic coins to the base ten blocks using a glue gun, students can visualize how the coins relate to each other and to numbers in general.

 manipulatives and differentiation for money skills

-For an even better representation, I cut a base ten rod into five units (don’t tell my principal).
+For an even better representation, try cutting a base ten rod into five units.

 Coin Identification – Early Stage